-Multiple-Family Residences

-Approximately 26 acres of land area have been allocated for multiple-family development.
+Multiple-Family Residences Approximately 26 acres of land area have been allocated for multiple-family development.
 Permitted uses within this district would be group housing for the elderly, garden apartments, townhouses, multiplex and duplex units.
 Projects can either be condominium or rental development.

-Permitted development densities may range between four to five units per acre (duplex) and ten to fifteen units per acres (townhouses/rowhouses) depending upon the dwelling unit type.
+Permitted development densities may range the dwelling unit type.
 Each dwelling unit, of whatever type, must be served by both municipal sanitary sewer and water.
 Individual developers are responsible for providing facilities and sufficient services to serve the needs of their prospective markets.